Pythack/Custom-selection/README.md

 ## Features
 ### Available
 * Change the text color of the text selection
-* Change the background color of the selection
+* Change the background color of the text selection
-* Change the text shadow of the selection
+* Change the text shadow of the text selection
 * Customize for specific websites
 * View live preview while editing